 $ sudo useradd bill $ sudo passwd bill

 This creates the user with Home directory as

 /home/bill and copies files from '/etc/skel' directory to the user's home directory.

-To create a user with a specific home directory use
+To create a user with a specific home directory as the value for the user login use

 -d option.
 Make sure to create the base home directory using mkdir command before running command.

 $ sudo useradd -d /devops/billhome bill